software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 git push --set-upstream origin <name-of-my-branch>
 ```

 Now, let's check that our branch is pushed to GitHub.
-Open the repository in GitHub and click the branch selector which says "main" below the repository name.
+Open the repository in GitHub and click the branch selector which says "main" above the file tree view in the "Code" tab.
 We should see our branch there.
 Click the branch and check that the changes are visible in GitHub.

 {: .important-title }